 Habitat: This species of Urtica is perennial, growing from rhizomes which allows it to form colonies of plants.
 Stinging Nettle grows in a variety of soils, in disturbed areas, roadsides, floodplains and open woods.
 It adapts to partial sun and while preferring somewhat moist soils it tolerates some dryness.
-At Eloise Butler you can find it on the marsh path and nearby is the Canadian Wood Nettle which has alternative leaves and a different looking flower cluster.
+At Eloise Butler you can find it on the wetland path and nearby is the Canadian Wood Nettle which has alternative leaves and a different looking flower cluster.

 Names: The genus name Urtica is from the Latin "uro" meaning "I burn" and refers to the burning sensations of the stinging hair.
 The species name, dioica, meaning "of two houses" refers to the plant usually having male and female flowers on separate plants.
 However, this species can have the flowers in separate clusters on the same plant.
-The common name “Nettle” may be from the Anglo-Saxon and Dutch word “Netel”, that work being derived from “Noedl”, a needle.
+The common name “Nettle” may be from the Anglo-Saxon and Dutch word “Netel”, that word being derived from “Noedl”, a needle.
 There is also speculation that it comes from much older words that refer to the ability of the fibers to be sewn (see section below the photos).

-Comparison: The other stinging nettle found locally is the Wood Nettle, Laportea canadensis, which is shorter, has more ovate leaves and the flower clusters are held more erect near the top of the plant.
+Comparison: The other stinging nettle found locally is the Wood Nettle, Laportea canadensis, which is shorter, has more ovate alternate leaves and the flower clusters are held more erect near the top of the plant.
 See comparative illustration below.
 There are three subspecies of U. dioica.
 Details are given at the page bottom and an illustration is in the photos below.